jon-c-miller/reflexive-shooter-level/README.md

 		<br><br>
 		In order to obtain an end point beyond a given aimed at object, a light amount of vector math using an arbitrary distant point (default of 750 units away) extended from the camera's forward facing is used.
 A directional vector is then created using this point and the camera's current position.
 This allows a Raycast to attempt to extend a ray to that distant point every frame, and let an interception point from a hit object serve as the reticle's intended position.
 		<br><br>
-		In order to ensure that the reticle appears the same size regardless of distance, the reticle object's scale is updated based on a multiplier along with the square distance between the hit point and the camera's current position.
+		To ensure that the reticle appears the same size regardless of distance, the reticle object's scale is updated based on a multiplier along with the square distance between the hit point and the camera's current position.
 As a sky is generally not intended to play a part in aiming, it was decided that the reticle would simply be hidden when not aiming at an object in the level.
 In this case, the reticle scale is kept at 0 and its position is set to directly in front of the camera.
 Because the reticle's position is lerped, it appears to quickly snap back to the hit point, creating a fluid experience when the player again aims at a valid object.
 		<br><br>
 		<b>· Economizing on Target Logistics ·</b>
 		<br>